Last updated on October 10th, 2024

 NCA research has found that:

-• More than half of parents say that they steal Halloween treats from their kids;
+- More than half of parents say they take Halloween treats from their kids;

-• More than half of Americans start enjoying their Halloween treats before Oct.
+- More than half of Americans start enjoying their Halloween candy before Oct.
 31;

 [RELATED: Potatoes USA Encourages Potatoes Instead Of Halloween Candy]